Millions of people in our society live with chronic pain (such as from

 Ensuring that you have a well-balanced diet, adequate sleep, and

-exercise at whatever level you are able to manage are essential to
+exercise at whatever level you are able to manage is essential to

-It often helps to have talk therapy, especially cognitive therapy, to
+It often helps to have talk therapy to

 help you explore how you understand and react to your pain, and find

 different ways to manage it.
-Additionally there are other skills one
+Additionally there are other things one

-can learn, such as meditation, guided imagery, and relaxation techniques
+can learn, such as mindfulness practices, meditation, guided imagery, and relaxation techniques

 that are also proven to help in pain management.